veorq/cag/README.md

 * **Don't hesitate to challenge the auditors**: If you find that an estimate of 5 person-weeks to audit your 500-LoC project is bonkers, tell it to your auditors, or, better, work with someone else.
 Also, auditors can't be expected to have as deep an understanding of your code base as your developers who've been working on it for the last six months, but they should appear to be comfortable with the scheme being audited and its implementation.
 If they don't understand what your code is doing, they're unlikely to find bugs therein.

-* **Careful with upsell work packages**: Some companies will try to upsell things such as "threat modeling", "security hardening", "performance optimization", or other more or less relevant subprojects that will translate in increased consulting fees.
+* **Careful with upsold work packages**: Some companies will try to upsell things such as "threat modeling", "security hardening", "performance optimization", or other more or less relevant subprojects that will translate in increased consulting fees.
 These can bring great value to the customer if done right and and if the content and goal of the work is clearly understood by both parties beforehand.
 But it can also turn out to be a scam when pitched by the consulting firm's sales person and signed off by a middle manager of the customer and when no engineer is involved.
 Such a situation ultimately hurts both sides.